material-motion/material-motion/concepts/runtimes.md

 ![](../_assets/Executors.svg)

 We've created three executors in total. `circleView` has two executors. `squareView` has one.
+We've also introduced a question to the reader: "Why is there only one gesture executor for the squareView?"

 ### Unique vs common executors